Glojam/WatkinsDBM/README.md

 ![Electron Version](https://img.shields.io/badge/Electron-3.22.0-blue)
 ![Built by ONU Database Capstone Team](https://img.shields.io/badge/Built%20by-ONU%20Database%20Capstone%20Team-orange)

-WatkinsDBM is a dekstop application designed to interface with a Microsoft SQL database.
+WatkinsDBM is a dekstop application designed to interface with a Microsoft SQL database holding sports statistics.
 It provides a user-friendly way to view and edit tables remotely, no SQL knowledge required.
 It is compatible with Windows, Mac, and Linux.

 ### Feature Set
 - Search tables with filters